AbbVie raises 2019 profit target as quarterly sales beat estimates

-(Reuters) - Drugmaker AbbVie Inc (ABBV.N) on Friday raised its earnings forecast for the year and beat Wall Street estimates for second-quarter revenue, as sales of its top-selling drug Humira did not fall as much as analysts had feared.
+July 26 (Reuters) - Drugmaker AbbVie Inc on Friday raised its earnings forecast for the year and beat Wall Street estimates for second-quarter revenue, as sales of its top-selling drug Humira did not fall as much as analysts had feared.

 (For an interactive graphic on Humira sales, click here: tmsnrt.rs/2Mi1Mwm)